 What lies beneath Antarctica's ice?
 Lakes, life and the grandest of canyons

-Christine Dow, Felicity McCormack (previously Graham), University of Tasmania, Sue Cook, University of Tasmania
+Christine Dow, University of Waterloo, Felicity McCormack (previously Graham), University of Tasmania, Sue Cook, University of Tasmania

 There are few frontiers in the world that can still be said to be unexplored.
 One of these terra incognita is the land beneath Antarctica’s ice sheets.
 Buried under kilometres of ice is a fascinating realm of canyons, waterways and lakes, which is only now being mapped in detail.

 There are more than 400 known lakes in this harsh environment, and more are being discovered as technology advances.
 This water beneath the ice lubricates the interface between the ice sheet and its rocky bed, and thus controls the flow and behaviour of the ice itself.